bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 2. Go into canvas and connect your reop to codegrade
 3. Clone your forked version of the repo
 4. **DO NOT CREATE A BRANCH.** You will be pushing your changes to the main/master today
-NOTE: tests will run in the JavaScript portion of this challenge only.
 5. cd into your repo
 6. open the terminal in your vs code and type `npm install`
 7. next type `npm run test` in your terminal